Le Pet Nat. A sparkling wine on everyone's lips.

 Le Pet Nat.
 Ein Schaumwein in aller Munde. - Maître Philippe & Filles

-Pet Nat is an abbreviation - the whole name is "Pétillant Naturel", which is French for "natural sparkling wine".
-But nobody says that, because "Pet Nat" just sounds cooler.
+Pet Nat is an abbreviation – the full name is “Pétillant Naturel,” which is French and means “natural sparkling wine.”
+But nobody says that, because “Pet Nat” just sounds cooler.

-Such a natural sparkling wine is not sulphurized and therefore a bit unpredictable.
-And it is the invention of some crazy French winemakers who became world famous years ago in the course of the Vins Naturels movement.
+Such a natural sparkling wine is unsulphured and therefore somewhat unpredictable.
+It's the invention of some crazy French winemakers who became world-famous with it years ago as part of the "Natural Wines" movement.

 How do you make a Pet Nat?

-The natural sugar contained in the grape must wants to turn into alcohol with the help of natural yeasts.
-This produces CO2 (carbonic acid) naturally.
+The natural sugar contained in grape must tries to convert into alcohol with the help of natural yeast.
+This naturally produces CO2 (carbonic acid).

 For the Pet Nat, the crazy winemaker fills the grape must into a bottle during natural fermentation, which is then sealed with a crown cap.
-He makes sure that the must has a residual sugar content of 20 to 30 g per liter.
-Now the grape must continues to work (ferments) in the bottle, which creates a lot of pressure because the fermentation carbonic acid can no longer escape.
-Instead, it combines with the wine to create a sparkling wine naturally.
+He ensures that the must has a residual sugar content of 20 to 30 grams per liter.
+The grape must then continues to ferment in the bottle, building up a lot of pressure because the carbon dioxide can no longer escape.
+Instead, it combines with the wine, naturally creating a sparkling wine.
 The Pet Nat.

-Since the crazy winemaker naturally knows that with 4 grams of natural sugar in the must there is exactly one bar of overpressure, he can calculate that after about nine months - that is the time that the yeast needs to digest the sugar - about will have five to seven bar pressure in the bottle.
-This is comparable to the pressure in champagne, which sometimes takes several years to build up so much pressure.
-On the other hand, the champagne mousse is much finer, because it had much more time to bind the carbon dioxide in the liquid (the wine).
+Since the crazy winemaker knows that 4 grams of natural sugar in the must creates exactly one bar of excess pressure, he can calculate that after about nine months – the time it takes for the yeast to digest the sugar – he'll have about five to seven bars of pressure in the bottle.
+This is comparable to the pressure in champagne, which, however, sometimes takes several years to build up that much pressure.
+On the other hand, the champagne mousse is much finer, because it's had much more time to bind the carbon dioxide in the liquid (the wine).

-A Pet Nat can be wild and boisterous, and is often clouded.
-When you open the bottle, the pressure tends to be released suddenly and may take part of the wine with it, much to the chagrin of the person opening it.
-To prevent this, some of the crazy winemakers disgorge the Pet Nat.
-You already know that from champagne.
-When disgorging, the fermentation yeast is removed and the bottle is refilled, often with the same dry wine - the so-called "shipping dosage".
-Since this contains no sugar, it is also referred to as "zero dosage".
-Such a wine can then be declared as Brut Nature.
-In fact, most Pet Nats are Brut Nature, as only a few will add sugar and sometimes some sulphur.
-In general, however, they do not contain any added sulfur, because the carbon dioxide produced protects the wine in a natural way and the additive can therefore be dispensed with.
+A Pet Nat can be wild and boisterous and is often cloudy.
+When the bottle is opened, the pressure often releases suddenly, potentially taking some of the wine with it, much to the chagrin of the person opening it.
+To prevent this, some crazy winemakers disgorge the Pet Nat.
+This is already familiar from Champagne.
+During disgorging, the fermentation yeast is removed and the bottle is refilled, often with the same dry wine – the so-called "shipping dosage."
+Since this contains no sugar, it is also referred to as "zero dosage."
+Such a wine can then be declared Brut Nature.
+In fact, most Pet Nats are Brut Nature, as only a few have added sugar and sometimes a little sulfur.
+Generally, however, they do not contain any added sulfur, as the resulting carbon dioxide naturally protects the wine, so the addition is unnecessary.

-Pet Nats have quickly become a fashion phenomenon, but have now established themselves and are now an integral part of the wine scene.
+Pet Nats quickly became a fashion phenomenon, but have now become established and are now an integral part of the wine scene.

 Which grape varieties are suitable for Pet Nat?

-You can make Pet Nats from all grape varieties: Baga, Chardonnay, Loureiro, Alvarihno, Pinot, Riesling etc.
+Pet Nats can be made from all grape varieties: Baga, Chardonnay, Loureiro, Alvarinho, Pinot Noir, Riesling, etc.

-Another interesting article that sheds light on the topic from an Austrian perspective can be found on Juliane Fischer's blog .
+Another interesting article that examines the topic from an Austrian perspective can be found on Juliane Fischer’s blog .

 - - -